E-cigarette adverts and children's perceptions of tobacco smoking harms: an experimental study and meta-analysis.

 MetadataShow full item record

-Objectives: Children exposed to e-cigarette adverts may perceive occasional tobacco smoking as less harmful than children not exposed to e-cigarette adverts.
-Given the potential cross-cueing effects of e-cigarette adverts on tobacco smoking there is an urgent need to establish whether the effect found in prior research is robust and replicable using a larger sample and a stronger control condition.
-Design: A between-subjects experiment with one independent factor of two levels corresponding to the advertisements to which participants were exposed: glamorous adverts for e-cigarettes, or adverts for objects unrelated to smoking or vaping.
-Participants: English school children aged 11-16 (n = 1449).
-Outcomes: Perceived harm of occasional smoking of one or two tobacco cigarettes was the primary outcome.
+OBJECTIVES: Children exposed to electronic cigarette (e-cigarette) adverts may perceive occasional tobacco smoking as less harmful than children not exposed to e-cigarette adverts.
+Given the potential cross-cueing effects of e-cigarette adverts on tobacco smoking, there is an urgent need to establish whether the effect found in prior research is robust and replicable using a larger sample and a stronger control condition.
+DESIGN: A between-subjects experiment with one independent factor of two levels corresponding to the advertisements to which participants were exposed: glamorous adverts for e-cigarettes, or adverts for objects unrelated to smoking or vaping.
+PARTICIPANTS: English school children aged 11-16 (n=1449).
+OUTCOMES: Perceived harm of occasional smoking of one or two tobacco cigarettes was the primary outcome.
 Secondary outcomes included: perceived harm of regular tobacco smoking, susceptibility to tobacco smoking and perceived prevalence of tobacco smoking in young people.
 Perceptions of using e-cigarettes were gauged by adapting all the outcome measures used to assess perceptions of tobacco smoking.
-Results: Tobacco smokers and e-cigarette users were excluded from analyses (final sample n = 1057).
-Children exposed to glamorous e-cigarette adverts perceived the harms of occasional smoking of one or two tobacco cigarettes to be lower than those in the control group (Z = -2.13, p = .033).
-An updated meta-analysis comprising three studies with 1935 children confirmed that exposure to different types of e-cigarette adverts [glamorous, healthful, flavoured, non-flavoured] lowers the perceived harm of occasional smoking of one or two tobacco cigarettes (Z = 3.21, p = .001).
-Conclusions: This study adds to existing evidence that exposure to e-cigarette adverts reduces children’s perceptions of the harm of occasional tobacco smoking.
+RESULTS: Tobacco smokers and e-cigarette users were excluded from analyses (final sample n=1057).
+Children exposed to glamorous e-cigarette adverts perceived the harms of occasional smoking of one or two tobacco cigarettes to be lower than those in the control group (Z=-2.13, p=0.033).
+An updated meta-analysis comprising three studies with 1935 children confirmed that exposure to different types of e-cigarette adverts (glamorous, healthful, flavoured, non-flavoured) lowers the perceived harm of occasional smoking of one or two tobacco cigarettes (Z=3.21, p=0.001).
+CONCLUSIONS: This study adds to existing evidence that exposure to e-cigarette adverts reduces children's perceptions of the harm of occasional tobacco smoking.